Save the Environment of Moorestown was founded in 1972 as a grassroots

 organization with a mission to preserve, protect, and enhance the natural environment of Moorestown, New Jersey, for today and for future generations.
 STEM’s work over the years to address local environmental issues such as water and air pollution, solid waste disposal, & recycling also includes helping to preserve and protect Moorestown’s open spaces.
 Our Natural Area Care program helps to maintain these sites on an ongoing basis.
 We are always looking for new members. |

-Annual Meeting on 4/17
+Annual Meeting on March 25th at 7PM

 US Fish and Wildlife Service Highlight STEM